 Health, wealth and luck for the 2014, bring it on.
-Start with New Year’s Day supper—tucking into the requisite black-eyed peas for good luck and good fortune, along with collard greens for money and wealth.
+Ring in New Year’s Day with the requisite supper of black-eyed peas and collards, a Southern tradition that dates back to the Civil War.

 Because tradition calls for some sort of pork, like bacon or ham, symbolizing a healthy year, this ripens an interesting discussion, especially for vegetarians.
 Everything I know says the more healthful route is to skip the pork, so I go with what feels best.
 I create the intention for a vibrant and fit healthy body and mix in chunks of pretend pork, sausage flavor.

 When I don’t have a lot of time, I open a can of black-eyes.
 A can of beans, a can of tomatoes, some fake sausage, and a punch of spice and frozen collards–easy-peasy.
 (I shopped so late one New Year’s Eve there were no fresh collards to be found.
 Lucky for my money the frozen section bore chopped collard greens in a box.)

 Hot cornbread or muffins go well alongside seasoned greens and beans.
 (There is a moist and flavorful cornbread recipe in Chocolate Snowball cookbook.)
 Stir some rice into the pot and you have Hoppin’ John, another Southern US original.
 Or serve on top of steamed brown rice.